-Whether you have barely any landscape lighting at all or just enough outdoor lighting to get by, lighting up your outdoor space to welcome you home at night can be easily done.
+Whether you have barely any landscape lighting at all or just enough modern outdoor lighting to get by, lighting up your outdoor space to welcome you home at night can be easily done.
 Those design details go a long way in making an ultra-cozy home you will look forward to coming back night after night.

 UC Berkeley graduate and technology enthusiast, Sophia brings her technical background to YLighting’s site merchandising team.
 Aside from her appreciation of business and innovative design, Sophia immerses herself in multi-genre entertainment from motion pictures to musicals.
 In her free time, she'll likely be Leaguing, controlling droids, or snuggling kittens.